Find out when GPs refer people to see a lymphoma specialist.

 UK referral guidelines

-You should have an urgent referral to see a blood disorder specialist (a haematologist) within 2 weeks if you have swollen lymph nodes or an enlarged spleen, and your GP can't explain the cause.
+Your GP should arrange for you to see a lymphoma specialist (a haematologist) if you have swollen lymph nodes or an enlarged spleen, and your GP can't explain the cause.

 What to expect